Tyngsborough High School: Sports

+In 1980, The Tyngsboro Tigers Football Team had a record of 8-1-1 after not winning in 1978 and 1979.

-In 1994, Tyngsborough Football won their first Super Bowl at the Division 5B level, beating Nantucket 31-7.
+In 1994, The Tyngsboro Tigers Football Team won the Division 5B Super Bowl in Walpole, MA beating Nantucket 31-7, bringing the first MIAA state championship to the town of Tyngsborough.

-In 1999, Tyngsboro Girls Varsity Basketball Team won the MIAA Division 4 Championship at Bentley College.
+In 1999, the Tyngsboro Tigers Girls Varsity Basketball Team won the MIAA Division 4 Championship at Bentley College.

-Beginning in 2001, the Tigers football team started a 3-year run as runner-up in MIAA Division 5, losing the Super Bowl three straight seasons.
+From 2001-2003, the Tyngsboro Tigers Football Team had a 3-year run as CAC Champions, 3 playoff wins and runner up finishes in 3 MIAA Division 5 Super Bowls.
+Notable playoff wins during that time were against Cohasset, Hopkinton and Bishop Fenwick.

-In 2001, the Tyngsborough High School girls cross country team won the EMASS Division IV Championships and finished 3rd in the Massachusetts All State Meet.
+In 2001, the Tyngsboro High School girls cross country team won the EMASS Division IV Championships and finished 3rd in the Massachusetts All State Meet.

-In 2003, the Tyngsborough High School girls cross country team won the EMASS Division IV Championships and finished 6th in the Massachusetts All State Meet.
+In 2003, the Tyngsboro High School girls cross country team won the EMASS Division IV Championships and finished 6th in the Massachusetts All State Meet.

 They entered the Dual County League in 2007.
 The school experienced little to no success in most sports in the DCL, largely owing to the smaller number of students.
 In 2011, the athletic program transitioned from Eastern to Central MA, joining the Midland-Wachusett League, C division.

-In 2007 and 2008, the Baseball team became Division 3 North Champions.
+In 2007 and 2008, the Tyngsboro Tigers Baseball team won Back-to-Back Division 3 North State Championships.

 In 2008, the soccer team made it to the division 3 north finals.
 Bob Engel III was a standout member of the golf team.